 The novelty of coffee-in-a-can or a do-it-yourself 7-Eleven coffee is great when you first arrive in Japan, but after a while, you might find yourself craving a real, satisfying caffeine hit.
-Upgrading to Starbucks (affectionately called “sutaba” in Japanese), while it may be pretty consistent with stores around just about every corner, an iced matcha frappuccino with extra cream is not for everyone.
+While upgrading to the ever-present and always consistent Starbucks (affectionately called sutaba in Japanese) might be an attractive option, an iced matcha frappuccino with extra cream is not for everyone.

-Here are some of our favorite roasteries and coffeeshops in Tokyo!
+Here are some of our favorite roasteries and coffee shops in Tokyo!

-The Roppongi store is tucked underneath a towering skyscraper, encased by floor to ceiling glass windows and a sleek but minimal, open linden wood design.
+The Roppongi store is tucked underneath a towering skyscraper, encased by floor-to-ceiling glass windows and a sleek but minimal, open linden wood design.
 You make your purchase on an iPad, typing in your order and name, which the staff will call out once it’s your turn.
 They'll pour your expertly frothed milk in front of you, which you can enjoy with a six-ingredient sandwich, a nod to the Roppongi (meaning "six trees") area.
 They also sell some sweets, take-home coffee products, and Blue Bottle merch.

 The branch in Sengawa features broad windows and two floors, while if you’re heading down towards the Kanagawa area, the Musashi-Kosugi store has velvet cushions and smooth jazz to accompany your leisurely brew.
-And, the staff there go above and beyond, even following you out the door to bow to you when you leave.
+And, the staff there go above and beyond, even escorting you out the door to bow to you as you leave.
 Some stores also sell a small menu including pancakes and Tiki Taka gourmet ice cream if you like something sweet with your coffee.

 Located on the first floor of the stunning METoA building in Ginza, the METoA Cafe & Kitchen is an Australian-inspired Tokyo cafe that makes a truly awesome cup of coffee.
 It is the resident cafe and restaurant of Mitsubishi Electric’s interactive technology showrooms, which occupy the two floors above.

 With beans supplied by the New Zealand-born Allpress Coffee Roastery, roasted locally in the upcoming coffee capital of Kiyosumi-Shirakawa, they serve a serious espresso along with a beautiful lunch and dinner menu.
 With a focus on food that is both delicious and nutritious, there is a special set meal price that includes coffee.

 Verve Coffee Roasters also have another store casually brewing in the trendy area of Omotesando.
 Both sell a variety of beans and merch to take home for those who are keen coffee enthusiasts, as well as some stellar donuts.

-Onibus aims to connect people through coffee, and they do it with a welcoming vibe and rich house roasted beans.
+Onibus aims to connect people through coffee, and they do it with a welcoming vibe and rich house-roasted beans.
 Head upstairs to the second floor where you’ll find a cozy terrace cafe space, decorated with plants and featuring one huge Diedrich Roaster inside.
 With just 12 seats inside, the menu is as compact as the tiny Tokyo cafe itself: grab an espresso, americano, latte, or hand drip coffee.

 Their name comes from the Portuguese word meaning “public bus”, a bus that connects people by driving them between neighborhoods.
-This Tokyo cafe comes from a holistic collaborative design: with wall art and special cups are produced by local makers, and the wall tiles come from a central pottery town in Japan.
+This Tokyo cafe comes from a holistic collaborative design: their wall art and special cups are produced by local makers, and the wall tiles come from a central pottery town in Japan.
 There are standing counters to sip your coffee as well as some outdoor seats to enjoy one of Tokyo’s best brews with a view of trains rumbling by.
 Onibus is one of four sister branches dotted along the neighborhoods from trendy Nakameguro through to the residential Okusawa store, building a community through coffee.

 You cannot miss Monkey Cafe in its very impressive stand-alone building, with its exterior of wood and windows twisting towards the upper floor gallery space.
 The bright, spacious, and unusual architecture emerges starkly from the surrounding greenery, and its modern design is trendy, as to be expected in Daikanyama.
 And, good news, this Tokyo cafe doesn't sacrifice its coffee standard in favor of appearance.

-The open wooden interior space curves up across different levels, where you can sit back and enjoy an awesome hand dripped coffee with a creative atmosphere.
+The open wooden interior space curves up across different levels, where you can sit back and enjoy an awesome hand-dripped coffee with a creative atmosphere.
 Their blend coffee changes monthly, while at Monkey they also make a delicious espresso latte and creamy mocha as well.
 Selling a few sweets and some merch from local artists, they also have generous servings of artisanal gelato and a particularly impressive affogato.
 And of course, all served by extra pleasant staff.